-Being a first year teacher is exciting, overwhelming, and everything else you can think of.
+Being a first-year teacher is exciting, overwhelming, and everything else you can think of.
 Here are 10 tips new teachers can use!
 These can even be for the student teacher who wants to get a head start.

-- Before you apply places, figure out your priorities of where you want to teach.
-The worst thing you could do to yourself is apply somewhere without knowing anything about the school.
+- Before you apply to places, figure out your priorities of where you want to teach.
+The worst thing you could do to yourself is to apply somewhere without knowing anything about the school.
 Decide what’s most important: location, population, pay scale, benefits, parent support, etc. Start there and that will help you decide what school is best for you.
-Great Schools is a good place to find more information on schools.
+Great Schools is a good place to find more information about schools.
 Teachers, staff, and parents can review and rate schools on this site.

 2. Make a notebook or binder to store things in.
 It seems so tedious to do so but this really helped me organize things.
 I have a few notebooks now.
 It can be a place to store resumes, lesson plans, newsletters, ideas, handouts, standards, etc. If you have these key documents in one place it will be easy to locate and you are more likely to refer to it if its easily accessible.